 80% of readers’ time is spent on above-the-fold content, so make sure you place your CTAs or key messages there and set up your alt text for those users who can’t or choose not to load images.

 Make sure it’s easy for customers to do what you want them to.
 If you feature a new t-shirt, link to the product page.
 New menu?
 Send them to that page on your site.
-Instead of losing customers to endless hours of cat videos on YouTube, host your videos on a landing page and send them on to your website from there.
+Instead of losing customers to endless hours of cat videos on YouTube, host your videos on an optimized landing page and send them on to your website from there.

 If you can hook them with your ‘above the fold’ content, they’re more than likely to scroll to the bottom, so close off your email with another CTA to visit your site.